noir-lang/noir/docs/docs/noir/standard_library/containers/boundedvec.md

 ```

 This defaulting of `MaxLen` (and numeric generics in general) to zero may change in future noir versions
-but for now make sure to use type annotations when using bounded vecs.
+but for now make sure to use type annotations when using bounded vectors.
 Otherwise,
 you will receive a constraint failure at runtime when the vec is pushed to.

 ### get